 What does is cost to use the range?

-There are family ($175.00) and single ($125) range plans which include unlimited use of the range facilities.
-These plans are also available with a “services bundle” which includes locker use and bag storage for families ($375) and single ($275) use.
-If you elect not to participate in the range plans or bundle, there is a daily use fee of $7 plus tax.
+- There are family ($175) and single ($120) range plans which include unlimited use of the range facilities.
+If you elect not to participate in the range plans, there is a daily use fee of $7 plus tax.
 Please alert the Golf Shop staff when you intend to use the range so that we may bill you appropriately.
 The practice green is always available at no charge.

 Can guests use the range?